bgautijonsson/visitalaneysluverds/README.md

 ```

 The function `vnv_convert()` works because the package downloads CPI
-data from Statistics Iceland once per session using .onLoad and makes it
+data from Statistics Iceland once per session and makes it available to
-available to internal functions and creating a helper function called
-`vnv_convert.fun()` that allow the user to use the most recent CPI data
+internal functions, allowing the user to use the most recent CPI data to
-to compare prices.
+compare prices if needed.